LuisGoncalves05/Minidash/docs/README.md

 - A clear separation between view, model, and controller;
 - Following the Open-Closed Principle.

 However, since new interfaces were added, and the visitor is not perceived at first glance, using this pattern makes it slightly more difficult to track the elements' rendering and collision-checking.
 The whole pattern can be easily grasped if supported by a UML diagram.
+Furthermore, for each new element, another method needs to be added in the visitor, but none of the existing ones are changed.

 #### CREATING MENUS